Why most downloaded goal tracking templates end up abandoned

 2. How do weekly progress worksheets build momentum?

-That’s exactly what a weekly worksheet does: it forces the recording.
+A weekly worksheet forces the recording.

 A weekly progress worksheet is a structured document that records planned actions, completed actions, obstacles encountered, and adjustments for the following week.
 Weekly worksheets differ from daily logs by capturing trend patterns over seven-day cycles rather than individual day performance.